 I cannot guarantee that the advice I give will work for you because like anything else in life, you get out of it what you put into it.
 And there is also the chance that my particular beliefs about anxiety just may not “click” with what you believe about anxiety.

 I don’t expect, nor do I want, anybody to just simply believe what I am saying about anxiety because I happen to be writing a blog about it.
-And if you don’t believe in what I am saying, I highly recommend you keep looking until you find that anxiety information and advice that DOES work for you.
+Educate yourself and trust your instincts.
+And if you don’t believe in what I am saying, I highly recommend you keep looking until you find the anxiety information and advice that DOES make sense and motivates you.
 Never give up because there is an answer for everybody – you just have to find YOUR answer.
-But if you are reading through this blog and it makes sense to you, and it gives you even a little bit more hope than you had before, then stick with me because I think there is a good chance that we can get your worry and anxiety under control.
+But if you are reading through this blog and it makes sense to you, and it gives you even a little bit more hope than you had before, then stick with me because I think there is a great chance that we can get your worry and anxiety under control.

 The reason I was so successful with my recovery “philosophy” is because I believe in it 100%.
 It took a very long time and a lot of introspection and learning and talking to other anxiety “sufferers” to come up with my ideas and beliefs about anxiety.